 C4.3.5.
 Foreign Military Sales-Only Determinations.
 The AECA gives the President discretion to designate which military end-items must be sold exclusively through FMS channels.
 This discretion is delegated under statutory authority to the Secretary of State.
 Generally, as a matter of policy, this discretion is exercised upon the recommendation of DoD.

 C4.3.5.1.
 State approves or disapproves all arms sales and is responsible for the continuous supervision and general direction of all sales.
 Each MILDEP or DoD Component develops recommendations for FMS-Only designations on specific weapons systems and military technologies considering the criteria in Section C4.3.5.3. and Section C4.3.5.4.
-The MILDEP or DoD Component forwards related recommendations and rationales for adding or removing such FMS-Only systems designations to DSCA (Office of International Operations (IOPS)) and Defense Technology Security Administration (DTSA).
+The MILDEP or DoD Component forwards related recommendations and rationales for adding or removing such FMS-Only systems designations to DSCA (Office of International Operations (IOPS)) and DTSA.
 DSCA will provide such recommendations to State for its review and approval/disapproval.
 Through the export licensing process for DCS, overseen by the State, Directorate of Defense Trade Controls (State (DDTC)), DTSA will review licensing requests to ensure license requests are consistent with FMS-only designations.
 Requests for further assistance with FMS-Only designations should be directed to DSCA (IOPS) for reconciliation or referral to the appropriate DoD element for resolution.

 C4.3.5.2.
 Foreign Military Sales Only List.
 The key purpose of this list and related USG processes is the codification and more consistent application of the USG requirement that certain military items be sold only on a government-to-government basis.
 The following is a listing of military capabilities and systems by general category that the USG broadly considers to be available for export solely on an FMS-Only basis.
 Inclusion of items on the below list should not be construed as a change to policy as it exists as of September 2016.